proteanblank/kodeWeave/README.md

  - Incorporate [WebDGap](https://mikethedj4.github.io/WebDGap/) for desktop exportation
  - Release v1.1.29 for desktops

-### Android

- - Save code snippets for offline use
- - Export file as zip
- - Release v1.1.29 for Android

 [Export Your Web App for Desktop or Mobile!](https://mikethedj4.github.io/WebDGap/)
 -------------